-By the end of the module, successful students should be able to
+By the end of this course, successful students should be able to:

-- use a range of "starting" strategies to warm up and relax the body and the imagination. - analyse and practice the basics of forum theatre techniques, to inform choices available for solving problems or barriers to achievement. - give and receive appropriate feedback on each other's practice during workshops, directed at allowing the work to be more productive (achieve a definite, quantifiable result). - assemble a portfolio recording their own roles taken during improvisations and the outcome of this, through notes and reflection on learning, writing communicating effectively in given formats. - engage actively with texts, analyzing a range of information using pre-defined criteria, in order to generate and expand an awareness of the values and techniques under examination.
+- Demonstrate a broad understanding of the basics of forum theatre techniques, to inform choices available for solving problems or barriers to achievement. - Use a range of "starting" strategies to warm up and relax the body and the imagination. - Demonstrate the ability to give and receive appropriate feedback on each other's practice during workshops, directed at allowing the work to be more productive (achieve a definite, quantifiable result).

+- Assemble a portfolio recording their own roles taken during improvisations and the outcome of this, through notes and reflection on learning, writing communicating effectively in given formats. - Engage actively with texts, analyzing a range of information using pre-defined criteria, in order to generate and expand an awareness of the values and techniques under examination.